dhb41/nodered/connectors/mimecast/README.md

 Mimecast Flow
 These are a set of linked flows that can be used by other flows within Node Red to make API calls to Mimecast's API 2.0 endpoints.
+These make use of the public API documentation found here: https://developer.services.mimecast.com/apis

 ![image001](https://github.com/dhb41/nodered/assets/141678879/6694629b-cd7e-4803-9548-080fd377b4eb)